 Spiritual Law of Synergy

-One of my favorite Bible verses is Romans 8:28, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
+One of my favorite Bible verses is Romans 8:28 (NIV), “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 This verse doesn’t suggest that everything that happens to us is good; that every cloud has a silver lining.
-Rather, it says God combines each event in our lives together with everything else we’ve experienced and causes the overall result to benefit us.
+Rather, it says God combines each event in our lives with everything else we’ve experienced and causes the overall result to benefit us.

 In the New Testament we have such verses as Matthew 18:20, “For where two or three come together in my name, there am I with them.”
 This states that when two or three believers come together — suggesting unity, not just a gathering — God also shows up, which means the results will be far greater than mere humans can produce.
-Other New Testament verses also describe the results of unity among believers and the synergistic results.

 Recognizing how this law compounds the results of our efforts should motivate us to associate and work with Christians who share our beliefs.
 It also helps us acknowledge God’s involvement in our lives and activities, so we rely on him to use our efforts to produce what for us would be extraordinary results.